An O-2 or O-3 Visa for Support Staff or Family Members of People With O-1 Visas: Who Qualifies?

 Who Qualifies for an O-3 Visa as an Accompanying Relative

 O-3 visas are available to accompanying spouses and unmarried children under age 21 of O-1 or O-2 visa holders.
 O-3 visas allow these relatives to enter and remain in the U.S. with the O-1 visa holder, but they may not accept employment in the United States.
+Both the spouse and children may, however, attend school in th United States, whether at an elementary, post-secondary, or other level.

 You're Interested in an O-2 or O-3 Visa: What's Next?